Successful IoT Initiatives for Business Leaders: 5 Examples

 Rolls-Royce

 Rolls-Royce is using IoT sensing technology to optimize various aspects of its engines, including fuel efficiency and maintenance.
-They have implemented an array of sensors in their engines that can track engine health, fuel efficiency, and also integrate real-time information from air traffic controllers.
+They have implemented an array of sensors in their engines that can track engine health, and fuel efficiency and also integrate real-time information from air traffic controllers.
 This allows them to receive engine data mid-flight, which enables them to carry out proactive maintenance and reduce repair and maintenance costs.
 Additionally, Rolls-Royce utilizes the data it collects in the secondary market, providing other manufacturers and airlines with insights on how factors such as temperature and jetstreams impact engine performance.
 By tracking and analyzing engine performance during flight, Rolls-Royce is able to not only decrease the frequency of severe faults but also improve engine efficiency and decrease fuel consumption.

 Giant Eagle: Engagement as a Service with IoT